Manamkhodam1363/docs/محتوا/مسائل/تجربه-پروژه-های-جدید/using-the-api-to-manage-projects.md

 }
 ```

 Each field has an ID.
 Additionally, single select fields and iteration fields have a `settings` value.
 In the single select settings, you can find the ID of each option for the single select.
 In the iteration settings, you can find the duration of the iteration, the start day of the iteration (from 1 for Monday to 7 for Sunday), the list of incomplete iterations, and the list of completed iterations.
-For each iteration in the lists of iterations, you can find the ID, title, duration, and start date of the iteration.
+For each iteration in the lists of iterations, you can find the ut draft issues.

-### Finding information about items in a project

-You can query the API to find information about items in your project.

-{% note %}

-**Note**: The API will not return information about draft issues.

 {% endnote %}